angularlicious/angularlicious/angularlicious-workspace/libs/rules-engine/README.md

 ﻿
 # Angular Rules Engine
 The Angular Rules Engine is a Javascript/Typescript based rule engine that allows applications to implement simple or sophisticated business rules as well as data validation.
+It contains a set of common rules ready for use; as well as a framework and set of classes for you to create any custom rule you need for your application.

 ## Version 6.0.x Released
 This version supports all formats listed in the Angular Package Format.